All Episodes

 Terrible, just terrible.

-And his and his brother.
+And his brother.

-Roger had asked me to come to Fox News.
+Raja had asked me to come to Fox News.

-I turned him down a couple of times, but after 911, after they the war you took a big pay cut because you wanted to go to Afghanistan.
+And you took a big pay cut because you wanted to go to Afghanistan.

-I I took a cut from five to two.
+I took a cut from five to two.

 I mean, that's a big cut.

-Yeah, I took I'm I was working for Fox for 40% of what I was getting at CMBC.
+I was working for Fox for 40% of what I was getting at CMBC.

 All the whole country is basically conquered, but bin Laden is still at large.

-We think he's in Toura Bora.
+To this day, we think he's in Tora Bora.

-Uh Jalalabad, and then you can convoy to Tora Bora.
+Jalalabad, and then you can convoy to Tora Bora.

-By the way, this helicopter was left over from the Mujahideen fighting the Russians.
+And by the way, this helicopter was left over from the Mujahideen fighting the Russians.

 It was a wreck.

-Uh all right, Geraldo Rivera is with uh is with us.
+All right, Geraldo Rivera is with us.

 This book is phenomenal.

-This is a uh book about a thousand lives lived in one, and Heraldo takes you on this journey, which is his incredible life.
+This is a book about a thousand lives lived in one.

-It's called the Geraldo Show.
+It's called The Geraldo Show.

-I want to ask you about the daytime show uh when we get back, and then in the next half hour, we're gonna let you call in if you want to talk to Geraldo, 800 941 Sean Tollfree uh telephone number.
+And then in the next half hour, we're going to let you call in if you want to talk to Geraldo.

-I'll get your thoughts on Stormy Daniels and all this, you know, deep state Gayton and the president and much more.
+I'll get your thoughts on Stormy Daniels and all this, you know, deep state Gayton and the president, and much more.

 The book is on Hannity.com, Amazon.com, bookstores everywhere.

-You it's a page turner.
+It's a page turner.

-I just I couldn't put it down.
+I just couldn't put it down.

-You're gonna love it.
+You're going to love it.

-It's a memoir, it's the Geraldo Show, and he has lived a thousand lives in One and uh he's also become a very dear friend, even though we disagree.
+And he's also become a very dear friend, even though we disagree.

-I I'm not gonna lie, I love that stuff.
+I love that stuff.

 I was once on your daytime show years ago.

-You were uh, you know, you i in terms of I I think that as people grow up, or as they become, you know, we uh they start, you know, the years start tolling.
+You were, you know, in terms of, I think that as people grow up or as they become, you know, they start, you know, the years start tolling, it's rare to make new friends.

-And I think that when particularly when you're public people, there's an aspect of trust that has to be surmounted.
+And I think that when, particularly when you're public people, there's an aspect of trust that has to be surmounted.

-And I I think that what happened with us is at some point we said to each other, you know something?
+And I think that what happened with us is at some point we said to each other, you know something?

 You've got my back.